-This is mostly a holding site with a bit of about info and some images from the days when I used to break out my camera more often.
+Hi.
+I’m the founder & CEO of Imagely (formerly Photocrati Media).This is mostly a holding site with a bit of about info and some images from the days when I used to break out my camera more often.
 These days, my business is my passion.

-Imagely makes provides WordPress themes, plugins, and managed hosting for photographers.
-We're best known for NextGEN Gallery, one of the most popular WordPress plugins of all times with over 14 million downloads.
+ImagelyImagely makes provides web solutions for photographers, including WordPress photography themes, genesis child themes, WordPress gallery plugins, and managed WordPress hosting for photographers.
+We're best known for NextGEN Gallery, the most popular WordPress gallery plugin of all time with over 15 million downloads.

 Imagely has always had a strong philanthropic focus.
 We give away a $5000 grant through Imagely Fund each year to a photographer working on an important humanitarian and environmental photography project.
 Judges for the Fund include some of the best known environmental and cultural photographers in the world, including Steve McCurry, Nick Nichols, Art Wolfe, and Jim Brandenburg.

-I graduated Summa Cum Laude from the Marquette business school in 1998, worked as a project manager at the Center for International Development and Conflict Management in Washington DC, and then spent way too long in graduate school (two Masters degrees in Applied Economics and Political Science, PhD in Political Science).
+QUICK BACKGROUNDI graduated Summa Cum Laude from the Marquette business school in 1998, worked as a project manager at the Center for International Development and Conflict Management in Washington DC, and then spent way too long in graduate school (two Masters degrees in Applied Economics and Political Science, PhD in Political Science).
 I was a two-time Fulbright fellow in Indonesia.

 I covered diverse stories including orangutan rehabilitation in Sumatra, Komodo dragons, illegal logging in Borneo, Bromo Tengger National Park, the life of a Mentawai shaman clan in Siberut, the Baliem Festival in Papua, the Pasola festival in Sumba, the eruption of Mount Merapi in Java, protests and floods in Jakarta, and dozens of other stories.
 Credits and clients included Asian Geographic, the BBC, Conde Naste Traveler, the Indonesian Department of Forestry, the Sydney Herald, Reader’s Digest, the University of Wisconsin, the Wall Street Journal, Yale University, and many others.

 I came home in 2007 and wrapped up my PhD in 2008.
 Academia proved too esoteric, so I joined the United States Foreign Service (diplomatic corps / US State Dept) and was assigned to the be the US Economic Officer in the Republic of Congo.
 I continue to have a great degree of respect for the US State Department, and especially for the 139th Foreign Service Officer class.
 But the environment and emphasis there did not fit with my own vision.

 So I moved on from that as well, and fulfilled my entrepreneurial destiny :) by starting Imagely (then Photocrati Media) in 2009.
 Not coincidentally, starting my own company also allowed me to move to Colorado, the best place in the world to live.

 So that's the scoop.
 Thanks for visiting!
+Erick